 He serves on the board of directors of the Guardian Life Insurance Company, Barnes & Noble, 2AIS Group Holdings and Community Southern Holdings.

 Mr. Guenther earned a bachelor’s degree in economics from Fordham University in 1962 and an MBA in finance from the Columbia Business School in 1964.
 That same year, he began his career as a credit analyst with Manufacturers Hanover Trust Co.
 He joined PaineWebber Incorporated in 1966 as a securities analyst and served in a variety of positions.
 In 1984, when the company realigned its three principal subsidiaries into one, Mr. Guenther became chief administrative officer responsible for administrative services, operations and systems.
 He assumed responsibility for the firm’s retail sales business in 1987 and for investment banking activities in mid-1988.
 In late 1988, he was named president of PaineWebber Incorporated, and in 1994, president of PaineWebber Group.

 Mr. Guenther was a recipient of an honorary LHD degree from Fordham University in 2005 and an honorary LLD degree from Concordia College in 1992.
-His organizational associations include Lincoln Center for the Performing Arts, director; Columbia Business School, overseer; Lenox Hill Hospital, vice chairman; Frost Valley YMCA, chairman; Mary Flagler Cary Charitable Trust, trustee; Cristo Rey New York High School, directors; and the Governor’s Committee on Scholastic Achievement, trustee.
+He is a trustee of Sullivan County Community College and the Bethel Woods Center for Performing Arts; is an overseer at Columbia Business School; is chairman of the executive committee for Lenox Hill Hospital; and is director emeritus of the Frost Valley YMCA.
 He is a former director of the Securities Industry Association and a former president and director of Columbia Business School’s Alumni Association.
 He is a member of the Institute of Chartered Financial Analysts.